boldbi/boldbi-docker/README.md

 ### Nginx configuration

-You can mount a host directory to Bold BI container for maintaining Nginx configuration.
+You can mount a host directory to the Bold BI container for maintaining the Nginx configuration.
 You can also store SSL certificates in this directory and can configure Nginx with them.

 Replace the `<host_path_for_nginx_config>` value with a directory path from your host machine in the advanced docker run command.